-Over the past 2 years, I have probably pulled at least 200 ferns out of my backyard.
+Over the past years, I have probably pulled at least 200 Ostrich Ferns out of my backyard.
 And no, this is not an exaggeration.
-Saying this, a lot of people enjoy having ferns in their yards because they work very well in shady spots!
+Saying this, a lot of people enjoy having Ferns in their yards because they work very well in shady spots!

-Do you have that awkward part along your house that hardly gets any sun and looks so bare?
+Do you have that awkward section along your house that hardly gets any sun and looks super bare?
 Hostas are your answer!
 They are shade-lovers and come in a lot of different leaf designs.

 5. Lily of the Valley

-The adorable little flowers are in love in with Zone 3 because they are super easy to grow in this error.
-BUT these flowers are poisonous to pets if they are ingested and are quite invasive, so plant with caution!
+These adorable little flowers are in love with Zone, 3 because they are super easy to grow in mild to cool climates.
+That being said, these flowers are poisonous to pets if they are ingested and are quite invasive, so plant with caution!